-- 1. Did you see the editor's assembly within six business days after shooting was complete?
-Did you see the editor's assembly before anyone else? - For a one-hour episode, did you have four days to complete your cut (as long as there were no bona fide delivery date exigencies)? - 3.
-For a half-hour episode, did you have one day to complete your cut plus up to one more day to make changes? - 4.
-Did you get your cut without interference or "cutting behind"? - 5.
-Did you screen your cut for the producer and person with final cutting authority? - 6.
-Were you notified of the date, time and place of every post-production operation, and in good faith allowed to be present and consulted? - 7.
-Were you offered the opportunity to direct all additional scenes or retakes? - 8.
-Were you offered the opportunity to direct looping or narration? - 9.
-Were you offered the opportunity to take part in the spotting and dubbing of sound and music? - 10.Did you request and were you provided with a watermarked DVD copy of the final "air" version of your episode without commercials at no cost to you? - 11.If you directed the pilot of a series and a domestic DVD or Internet Web page was created, were your name, background, and filmography included along with those of the series' "creator"?
+POST-PRODUCTION (see below for expanded post-production rights which go into effect on July 1, 2024) - You must see the editor's cut within four business days (half-hour series) or six business days (one-hour series) after shooting is complete.
+No one else may see the editor's cut before you. - For a one-hour episode, you must have four days to complete your cut (as long as there were no bona fide delivery date exigencies). - For a half-hour episode, you must have two days to complete your cut. - 4.
+No one may interfere with your cut or "cut behind" you. - 5.
+Your cut must be screened for the producer and the person with final cutting authority. - You must be notified of the date, time and place of every post-production operation, and in good faith allowed to be present and consulted. - You must be offered the opportunity to direct all additional scenes or retakes. - 8.
+You must be offered the opportunity to direct looping or parration - 9.
+You must be offered the opportunity to take part in the spotting and dubbing of sound and music. - 10.
+Upon your request, the studio must provide a downloadable, digitally watermarked digital copy of the final "air" version of your episode without commercials at no cost to you. - 11.
+If another producer requests to see an unaired episode you directed for purposes of considering you for an open assignment, the producer of the unaired episode should provide a secure link to your episode.
+12. If you direct the pilot of a series and a domestic DVD or Internet Web page is created, your name, background, and filmography must be included along with those of the series' "creator" NEW EXPANDED PAID POST-PRODUCTION For series/seasons which begin on/after July 1, 2024, Directors will have expanded, paid post-production rights & responsibilities.
+The following rights will apply to half-hour series budgeted at \$5 million or more per episode and one-hour series budgeted at \$7 million or more made for all Pay TV services & SVOD services with more than 20 million subscribers: - Within 24 hours of submitting your Director's Cut you will receive notes from the Producer. - You will be provided additional time (24 hours on a halfhour episode; 48 hours on a one-hour episode) to work with the editor and implement the notes into your cut. - You will receive payment for the additional time (1 day for half-hour series; 2 days for one-hour series) no later than ten business days after completing the subsequent cut.
+AT ALL TIMES Were you consulted about every creative decision?